Qndrs/uptime-monitor/README.md

 == Description ==

-**Uptime Monitor Extension** helps you monitor the uptime of your websites.
+**Simple Uptime Monitor** helps you monitor the uptime of your websites.
 The plugin periodically checks the HTTP status of configured URLs and notifies you if a website is down via email or Pushover.

 **Key Features:**
 - Monitor multiple URLs.